-Gross Rental Income is the total amount of money you will get from renting out your property without accounting for costs or expenses.
-It is calculated by multiplying the monthly rent by 12 (i.e. 1 year) and then factoring in the vacancy rate.
-The vacancy rate(%) is the amount of time your property is empty and not making money.
-Another way to think of vacancy rate is the amount of time your property is making money, which is (100% - Vacancy Rate).
-The formula for rental income can be referenced below.
+Gross Rental Income is the equivalent of business revenue.
+It’s the total amount of money you will get from renting out your property before accounting for costs or expenses.
+It is calculated by multiplying the monthly rent by 12 (i.e. one year) and then factoring in the vacancy rate.

-The Net Rental Income is your Gross Rental Income after taking into account the operating expenses of owning a rental property.
+The Net Rental Income deducts the operating expenses of owning a rental property from your Gross Rental Income.
 These expenses include but are not limited to:

 We build upon the prior rental income formula to get:

 You can rent it out once you own an investment property to generate rental income.
 This may even include short-term rentals, such as Airbnb.
 There are two ways to look at rental property income:

 However, the appreciation approach is not always recommended.
 The investor will need to cover out-of-pocket shortfalls if their regular rental income doesn’t cover their expenses.
 For example, if their rental income is $1,500 a month and their mortgage payment is $2,000 a month, the investor will need to make up for the $500 a month shortfall every month.
 There’s no guarantee the property will appreciate either, which means that they would be renting at a loss.

 Being a landlord also involves a certain level of work.
 You will need to find and manage tenants while also overseeing the property.
 You can use a property management company or hire a property manager, but that will cost money and eat into your income.

 You can rent out a room in your house if you are a homeowner.
 For example, you might have a spare room that you want to rent out.
 You will need to check if your local bylaws and building codes allow specific units to be rented out, such as a basement or in-law suite.
 You may also need to check your mortgage and insurance agreements to see any restrictions against renting out a portion of your home.